 What is Lymphedema?

-Lymphedema is a medical condition that occurs when part of the lymphatic system* is damaged, blocked and/or missing.
-As a result, the body loses its ability to drain waste filled fluid from the affected area causing chronic, progressive swelling, pain and can lead to other dangerous health complications.
+Lymphedema is a medical condition that occurs when part of the lymphatic system is damaged, blocked and/or missing.
+As a result, the body can lose its ability to drain waste-filled fluid from the affected area causing chronic, progressive swelling, pain and can lead to other dangerous health complications.

 Lymphedema affects each person differently.
 The onset may be acute or gradual and can be temporary or chronic.
-It can be very localized, meaning one specific part of the body (hand, arm, foot, leg, armpit, abdomen, buttocks, face...) or more body wide (both legs, both arms, entire trunk, right side of the body, left side of the body and even all over).
+It can be very localized, meaning one specific part of the body (hand, arm, foot, leg, armpit, abdomen, buttocks, face...) or more body-wide (both legs, both arms, entire trunk, right side of the body, left side of the body and even all over).
 The psychological impact of lymphedema is often not mentioned and underestimated.

-Lymphedema presently has no cure and once at risk for it, the risk never goes away.
-It can show up 10 even 15 years after the initial damage.
+Lymphedema currently has no cure and once at risk for it, the risk never goes away.
+It can show up 10, even 15 years after the initial damage.
 If left undiagnosed, untreated and unmanaged, lymphedema can become disfiguring, disabling and will destroy lives.
 This is why early intervention, management and community are so important!

-Surgery - Removal/Injury of lymph nodes and vessels can cause lymphedema.
+Lymph Node Removal - Removal/Injury of lymph nodes and vessels may cause lymphedema.

-Radiation Treatment - Radiation can cause scarring and inflammation of the lymph nodes and/or lymph vessels which can cause lymphedema.
+Radiation Treatment - Radiation may cause scarring and inflammation of the lymph nodes and/or lymph vessels which can cause lymphedema.

-Infection - Infection of the lymph nodes or parasites within lymph vessels can cause lymphedema.
+Infection - Infection of the lymph nodes or parasites within lymph vessels may cause lymphedema.
 Most infection-related lymphedema occurs in tropical and subtropical regions and in underdeveloped countries.
 No matter how one develops lymphedema, those affected may deal with the same health and psychological issues along with misdiagnosis and misunderstanding.